NH Species List & photos

 Coordination of this site with a fixed size physical display places constraints on specimen

-example selection for the mineral photographs.
+example selection for the "top page" mineral photograph, (which coincides with the display case specimen).
 Many NH mineral species occur in samples

 of only a few millimeters or less.
 Magnification is required to observe and appreciate them.
 Modern